milind-windsurf/pensando-elk/docs/run.rst

 These run instructions can be run numerous times since you may start and :ref:`stop-pensando-elk` ad-hoc.

-The docker-compose does not survive reboots, so if the system is restarted, you will (most likely) need to run the start again.
+The docker containers should survive reboots, so if the system is restarted, they should restart on their own.
+If not you can refer to the instrcutions below.

 To start Pensando ELK, run docker-compose up while in the directory where the docker-compose.yml file is located